-- 1) Figures in million tonnes per annum. - 2) 1999 to 2002 land won sand and gravel figures sourced from SWRAWP Annual Reports 1999 2002. - 3) Land-won sand and gravel 'split' between Poole Formation and River Terrace for 1999 to 2002 is estimated based on average proportional split for the years 2003 to 2014, and included in the 2014 Bournemouth, Dorset and Poole Minerals Strategy. - 4) Recycled Aggregate average figures only go back to 2006. - 5) Recycled Aggregate figures for 2013 and 2014 are estimated due to incomplete returns
+• Figures in million tonnes per annum.

+• 1999 to 2002 land won sand and gravel figures sourced from SWRAWP Annual Reports 1999 - 2002.

+• Land-won sand and gravel 'split' between Poole Formation and River Terrace for 1999 to 2002 is estimated based on average proportional split for the years 2003 to 2014, and included in the 2014 Bournemouth, Dorset and Poole Minerals Strategy.

+• Recycled Aggregate totals based on some estimates due to incomplete returns.